 Our research project focuses on one of the major features of modern and contemporary Chinese Buddhism, i.e. vinaya revival (jielü fuxing 戒律復興).
 In the Chinese Buddhist tradition the term jielü 戒律 refers to 1) the monastic discipline (vinaya) as it is defined in the Indian tripiṭaka; 2) the so-called māhayāna vinaya (i.e. the Bodhisattvaprātimokṣa inspired by the Brahmājalasūtra); 3) disciplinary codes and regulations composed in China such as Chan’s “pure regulations” (qinggui 淸規).
 These three aspects have been adopted in various degrees by modern and contemporary Buddhist monastics in China and Taiwan.
 The analysis of these three aspects will shed new light on the so-called “Buddhist revivals” of the first and second half of the twentieth century and, thus, on Buddhist modernism.

 This three-year project involves an international research team composed of renowned specialists in the field.
-The team met twice (once in Europe and once in Taiwan) for roundtable discussions and the final public conference will be held in Taiwan, in the second half of 2017.
-The final outcome will be a thematic volume on “Vinaya Revival in twentieth century China and Taiwan”, to be published either as a special issue of an academic journal or as a peer-reviewed book.
+The team met twice (once in Europe and once in Taiwan) for roundtable discussions and the final public conference was held in Taiwan, in December 2017.
+The final outcome will be a thematic volume on “Vinaya Revival in twentieth century China and Taiwan”, to be published as a peer-reviewed book.